yannikmotzet/bagman/README.md

 ### Notes
 - Ensure the `.env` file is located in the same directory as your application.
 - The application will automatically load the environment variables from the `.env` file during runtime.
+- Using username and password inside the database URL is not recommended for security reasons.
 - For more details, refer to the documentation of the respective database.